See, I told you, folks, I told you that I was so excited about this show that I was even going to be excited to hear me do it.

 Less than half said that she was the target because she's a woman.

-The uh vast majority of Americans are treating Senator Clinton as a front-running presidential candidate, not as a woman, who happens to be running for president, said the pollster Scott Rasmussen.
+The vast majority of Americans are treating Senator Clinton as a front-running presidential candidate, not as a woman, who happens to be running for president, said the pollster Scott Rasmussen.

 Many of the 25% who do agree with the charge don't agree it's because she's a woman.

-So it that flopped, folks.
+So that flopped, folks.

-The phones will go to Easton, Maryland.
+The phones are going to Easton, Maryland.

 Tony, I'm glad you waited.